 Master Books is publishing a new language arts curriculum, Language Lessons for a Living Education.
-Level 2 for second grade, is now available.
-Level 3 should be ready by the beginning of the Fall semester, and Level 4 before the end of the year.
+The second-grade book is now available.
+Levels 3 and 4 should be ready by the end of 2018.
 This series was written for Christian homeschoolers, with Christian content showing up sporadically in both reading material and exercises.

 Grammar, phonics, reading, composition work, vocabulary, and spelling are all covered.
 Handwriting is the only area of language arts for which you might need another resource unless your child is a struggling reader.

 Language Lessons for a Living Education is contained in one full-color book.
 A few pages of information at the beginning explain how the course works, and an answer key is at the back of the book.
 Children will write and draw directly in the book.
-Pages are perforated and three-hole-punched so they can easily be removed, completed, and stored in a binder.
+The perforated and three-hole-punched pages can easily be removed, completed, and stored in a binder.

 The course requires frequent interaction between parent and child.
-While you can work with a couple of children in the course at the same time, it requires too much individual interaction to work for a class group.
+While you can work with a couple of children in the course at the same time, it requires too much individual interaction to work for a group class.
 While parents need to teach the course, no advance preparation is needed, so it is easy to use—just open and go.

-While the book looks like a traditional language arts course, it reflects the influence of Charlotte Mason methodology as well.
-Picture studies, narration, drawing, copywork, memorization, and recitation are incorporated into lessons.
+While the book looks like a traditional language arts course, it reflects the influence of Charlotte Mason's methodology as well.
+Picture studies, narration, drawing, copywork, memorization, and recitation are all incorporated into lessons.
 However, these methods are not always applied according to Mason’s recommendations since they tend to be designed to elicit specific answers rather than leaving it to a child to decide what is of interest to them.
 For example, picture studies (based upon pictures created expressly for the course rather than actual works of art) are accompanied by specific questions rather than using Mason’s more open-ended approach.
-The picture on pages 71 shows a mother goat with her two kids.
+The picture on page 71 shows a mother goat with her two kids.
 Among the questions asked are: “What are the goats doing?” and “What colors are used in this picture?”
-Similarly, activities labeled “narration practice” often ask comprehension questions rather than asking the student to relate what he or she heard.
-Nevertheless, the course offers students more opportunities to say, write, or draw what they think or feel than do traditional style courses.
+Similarly, activities labeled Narration Practice often ask comprehension questions rather than asking the student to relate what he or she heard.
+Nevertheless, the course offers students more opportunities to say, write, or draw what they think or feel than do traditional-style courses.

-Lessons are laid out for each week, with an opening activity for the first day plus an exercise for completion on each of five days.
+Lessons are laid out for each week with an opening activity, instruction, and an exercise for the first day and instruction and/or an exercise for each of the following four days.
 On the first day of every other week, the opening activity is reading a short story featuring two friends.
 Their adventures are featured in stories throughout the course.
-In the intervening weeks, opening activities are either a picture study or reading either a poem or a psalm.
+In the alternate weeks, the opening activity is either a picture study or reading a poem or a psalm.
 Stories, poems, and psalms are meant to be read aloud together by parent and child, with the child reading as much as he or she is able.
 In a unique twist, some of the easier lines have been highlighted to make it easy to identify lines children should be able to read with no trouble, but children can always read more.
 Questions almost always follow the reading or picture study.
 As mentioned above, questions tend toward comprehension, but they do include some open-ended questions such as, “What was the story about?” and “How does this picture make you feel?
 Why?”

-A lesson follows the opening activity for the first day, generally reviewing phonics and reading skills, and sometimes including memorization activities for scripture or a poem.
-Students will be memorizing 1 Corinthians 13 through the year, two verses at a time, but they will also memorize some poetry.
+The lesson following the opening activity for the first day generally reviews phonics and reading skills, and sometimes includes memorization activities for scripture or poetry.
+Students will be memorizing 1 Corinthians 13 throughout the year, two verses at a time.

-On the second and third days each week, students will study grammar and punctuation.
-Brief instruction is followed by exercises in a traditional fashion.
-But don’t miss pages 403 through 414 that present activities and games that you might use to reinforce reading skills and grammar in a more enjoyable fashion.
-Some require two or more players, but some can be used with just one child.
+On the second and third days of each week, students will study grammar and punctuation.
+Brief instruction is followed by exercises in a traditional fashion, but don’t miss pages 403 through 414 that present activities and games that you might use to reinforce reading skills and grammar in a more enjoyable fashion.
+Some activities and games require two or more players, but some can be used with just one child.
 These are not referenced within lessons, so it is up to you to determine when, how, or if to use them.
 Similarly, copywork on pages 427 through 442 can be used at your discretion.